 - On July 10, the PreyWeb is discovered and uploaded online.

-• 2019: Scott Miller starts putting a deal together with Bethesda and Human Head to distribute what was done on Prey 2.
+- 2019: Scott Miller starts putting a deal together with Bethesda and Human Head to distribute what was done on Prey 2, reworking it as a spiritual sequel with elements of Paul Schuytema's iteration, with Talon Brave as the protagonist.
+He sends an email about it to Human Head, which loves the idea.

 - On November 14, Bethesda acquires Human Head Studios and reopens it as Roundhouse Studios.
 This kills the deal from happening.